JoeBeeton/simple-request-attacks/README.md

 This starts the webserver on port 8081.

+Or if you dont want to host the payloads yourself.
+You can accesss the payloads at https://joebeeton.github.io

 To start up on of the vulnerable services. cd into spring-cloud-v1-vuln or spring-boot-hello-world-feature-enum and run